Guadalupian

 The Guadalupian is the second and middle series/epoch of the Permian.
 The Guadalupian was preceded by the Cisuralian and followed by the Lopingian.
 It is named after the Guadalupe Mountains of New Mexico and Texas, and dates between 274.4 ± 0.4 – 259.51 ± 0.21 Mya.
 The series saw the rise of the therapsids, a minor extinction event called Olson's Extinction and a significant mass extinction called the end-Capitanian extinction event.
 The Guadalupian is also known as the Middle Permian.

 Name and background

 The Guadalupian is the second and middle series or epoch of the Permian.
 Previously called Middle Permian, the name of this epoch is part of a revision of Permian stratigraphy for standard global correlation.
 The name "Guadalupian" was first proposed in the early 1900s, and approved by the International Subcommission on Permian Stratigraphy in 1996.

 References to the Middle Permian still exist.
 The Guadalupian was preceded by the Cisuralian and followed by the Lopingian.
-It is named after the Guadalupe Mountains in New Mexico.
+It is named after the Guadalupe Mountains in Texas and New Mexico.
 The International Chronostratigraphic Chart V2021/07 provides a numerical age of 273.01 ± 0.14 – 259.51 ± 0.21 mya.